 - The ALTA Training Center — Our Training Center can handle individuals to multiple groups of twenty.
 We can provide housing alternatives from hotels within walking distance to home-stays.

 Customized materials are designed prior to the program as part of our Program Development Process.
-Materials usually consist of a training manual for each student with possible supplemental support materials such as online lessons, daily email lessons, customized terminology, audio tapes or CDs and visual aids.
+Language training program materials usually consist of a training manual for each student with possible supplemental support materials such as online lessons, daily email lessons, customized terminology, audio tapes or CDs and visual aids.

 All Training Programs have a Program Director whose responsibility is to deliver the results you expect.
 Larger Programs often have a Program Team including a Program Director, Language Director and Scheduling Director.
 The Program Trainers report to the Program Director.
 What this means is that you have a decision-maker to make the program work, to discuss details and to adjust to unexpected changes.
 We can provide considerable detail in terms of scheduling and participant performance.